 One of the things that struck me the most during the lecture was when Dr. Becker explained how refugee camps can last a few generations or even a life time.
 Perhaps it is also for the notion that a refugee camp being a “camp” rather than a “settlement”, that when the general public is thinking about contributing to the refugee camps, most donations were done in consideration that the camp is short term.

-Ever since I was a child my father had stressed the importance of helping others.
+Ever since I was a child my father has stressed the importance of helping others.
 Every Chinese New Year after receiving red packets, we would put together an amount that would generate enough interest to support a child’s monthly expenses.
 This funding becomes a permanent support for the child until they are able to become independent, then is passed on and continue to support the next child with needs.

 The same concept can be applied when we think about the needs of the refugee camps.
-As the old proverb says, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” if we can figure out a way to educate the refugees to learn about ways to self sustain, such as growing their own vegetables or how to construct a better tools with their natural resources, the camp would gradually demand less supplies, and those who have become more skilled can also act as an educator and pass on his knowledge to others or even another refugee camp.
-I believe rather than endlessly giving, creating a closed self-sustainable cycle system would lasts much longer and much more helpful.
+As the old proverb says, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” if we can figure out a way to educate the refugees to learn about ways to self sustain, such as growing their own vegetables or how to construct better tools with their natural resources, the camp would gradually demand less supplies, and those who have become more skilled can also act as an educator and pass on his knowledge to others or even another refugee camp.
+I believe rather than endlessly giving, creating a closed self-sustainable cycle system would lasts much longer and be much more helpful.

 One of the things that struck me the most during the lecture was when Dr. Becker explained how refugee camps can last a few generations or even a life time.
 Perhaps it is also for the notion that a refugee camp being a “camp” rather than a “settlement”, that when the general public is thinking about contributing to the refugee camps, most donations were done in consideration that the camp is short term.

-Ever since I was a child my father had stressed the importance of helping others.
+Ever since I was a child my father has stressed the importance of helping others.
 Every Chinese New Year after receiving red packets, we would put together an amount that would generate enough interest to support a child’s monthly expenses.
 This funding becomes a permanent support for the child until they are able to become independent, then is passed on and continue to support the next child with needs.

 The same concept can be applied when we think about the needs of the refugee camps.
-As the old proverb says, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” if we can figure out a way to educate the refugees to learn about ways to self sustain, such as growing their own vegetables or how to construct a better tools with their natural resources, the camp would gradually demand less supplies, and those who have become more skilled can also act as an educator and pass on his knowledge to others or even another refugee camp.
-I believe rather than endlessly giving, creating a closed self-sustainable cycle system would lasts much longer and much more helpful.
+As the old proverb says, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” if we can figure out a way to educate the refugees to learn about ways to self sustain, such as growing their own vegetables or how to construct better tools with their natural resources, the camp would gradually demand less supplies, and those who have become more skilled can also act as an educator and pass on his knowledge to others or even another refugee camp.
+I believe rather than endlessly giving, creating a closed self-sustainable cycle system would lasts much longer and be much more helpful.

 Sunday, November 2, 2008